September 15th, 2020 Update: A new highest temperature (year-to-date) has been recorded) on September 14th, 2020.

 High Temperatures To Continue

-In the Trinidad and Tobago Meteorological Service’s (TTMS) Rainfall and Temperature Outlook for Trinidad and Tobago, issued on Tuesday 19th May 2020.
+However, In the Trinidad and Tobago Meteorological Service’s (TTMS) Rainfall and Temperature Outlook for Trinidad and Tobago, issued on Friday 31st, July 2020, hotter days are in the forecast.

 Is this a heatwave?

-Currently, tomorrow’s forecast maximum high temperature is forecast to be near 34.0°C in Trinidad and 32.0°C. This means our first short-duration hot spell for 2020 is on the horizon if these temperatures materialize.
+Currently, tomorrow’s forecast maximum high temperature is forecast to be near 34.0°C in Trinidad and 33.0°C in Tobago.
+Today was an isolated event with hot temperatures, as will be tomorrow if the forecast temperatures materialize.

 For a hot spell to be declared in Trinidad and Tobago by the Trinidad and Tobago Meteorological Service, a period of hot temperatures, characterized by maximum temperatures of at least 34.0°C in Trinidad and 32.0°C in Tobago, lasting five or more consecutive days.
 A short-duration hot-spell is three or more consecutive hot days.